 INR Action

-=1.7Increase dose by 1mg daily Increase dose by 1mg daily
+≤1.7 Increase dose by 1mg daily

 1.7 Same dose

-Once INR is within therapeutic range, monitor and adjust doses according to usual protocol

-If at week 4, the INR is greater than 1.7 but less than 2.0 (i.e. not in target range) increase dose accordingly (see Appendix under Anticoagulation).
+- Once INR is within therapeutic range, monitor and adjust doses according to usual protocol - If at week 4, the INR is greater than 1.7 but less than 2.0 (i.e. not in target range) increase dose accordingly (see Appendix under Anticoagulation).